-ELSIconversations is a series of networking events on ELSI research.
-Each series will bring something new to the conversation, be it a series on research methods, latest developments in a particular field, trainee presentations, or any topic suggested by our community of ELSI researchers and those with an interest in ELSI research.
-We hope everyone will make new connections and start new conversations on ELSI research!
+ELSIconversations is a series of networking events focused on a range of ELSI research topics.
+Many sessions offer practical solutions, recommend action steps, and supply useful resources.
+Each series brings something new to the conversation–be it a novel use of research methodologies, the latest developments in genomics, new trainee research, or any topic suggested by our community of ELSI researchers and those with an interest in ELSI research.
+The goal of ELSIconversations is for everyone involved to make new connections and start new conversations about ELSI research.

 To propose a new ELSIconversations event or series, please send us a brief description of the topic(s), goals, ideal audience, and how holding the ELSIconversations may benefit the ELSI community.
 We will review the proposal and work with you to set up logistics, including an effective format, outreach plan, and hosting of videos or outputs from the event or series.

 Check back here and read the ELSIhub Newsletter to find out about upcoming ELSIconversations series!

 "Bringing together educators and researchers for conversations about the ethical, legal, and social implications (ELSI) of genetics" is a collaboration between pgEd and CERA presenting the latest ELSI research as resources for educators to use in the classroom.
 Click here to watch the recordings of each session, and for more information.